ltranbach/INST377-Final-Project/docs/README.md

 # INST377-Final-Project

+1. Virtual Museum Tour Project

-1. For this project, I wanted to utilize the Metropolitan Museum of Art API to create a website that introduces people to the MET and allows them to virtually explore the museum from the comfort of their devices.
+2. For this project, I wanted to utilize the Metropolitan Museum of Art API to create a website that introduces people to the MET and allows them to virtually explore the museum from the comfort of their devices.

-2. This project was intended to be used through the Desktop browser, preferably Google Chrome.
+3. This project was intended to be used through the Desktop browser, preferably Google Chrome.

-3. Developer Manual
+4. Developer Manual

     1. This project fetches data from the MET API, stores data in a Supabase database, and is deployed through Vercel.